-If the engine stalls during the test, it may be restarted, but the sampling shall not be interrupted.
-If the engine stops during the test, the sampling shall not be interrupted.
+If the engine stalls during the test, it may be restarted, but the sampling and data recording shall not be interrupted.
+If the engine stops during the test, the sampling and data recording shall not be interrupted.

 In general the exhaust mass flow shall be determined by measurement equipment functioning independently from the vehicle.
-With agreement of the authority vehicle ECU data may be used in this respect.
+With agreement of the approval authority, vehicle ECU data may be used in this respect during type approval.